allison-conrey/DSC232R-GroupProject/README.md

     print(f"Index: {index} --> Label: {label}")

 ```

-#### Model 1
+Model One
 The first model chosen was a Logistic Regression model.
 For this model, we used the vector representation of the numerical variables created during the preprocessing phases, as well as the transformed categorical variables.
 The target variable for the classification of the logistic regression model was the education group.
-For this first iteration, we decided not to use any hyperparameter tuning.
+For this first iteration, we decided to use a parameter grid search in an attempt to optimize several logistic regression parameters.
+In addition, we employed the use of the CrossValidator() function to perform 5-fold cross-validation.
 ```
-from pyspark.ml.classification import LogisticRegression from pyspark.ml import Pipeline

-# Define the features (X) and target variable (y) columns
-feature_columns = ['WorkClassIndexed', 'MaritalStatusIndexed', 'OccupationIndexed', 'RelationshipIndexed', 'RaceIndexed', 'SexIndexed', 'NativeCountryIndexed', 'IncomeIndexed', 'NumericalDataTypeTransformed'] label_column = 'EducationGroupIndexed'

 # Define VectorAssembler to assemble features into a single vector column
 vector_assembler = VectorAssembler(inputCols=feature_columns, outputCol='features')